dynamsoft-docs/document-viewer-docs/api/interface/idocument/updatepageoptions.md

 ### fileIndex

-Specify the page index of the file. if it is not specified, the first page in the file will be the updated page.
+Specify the page index of the file.

+If it is not specified, the first page in the file will be the updated page.

+If it is out of range, the last page in the file will be the updated page.

 ### rotation